 More expensive models offer “gain” over lower-priced versions but this does not mean better performance unless you live very close to the broadcast towers.

-Different Types of Antennas
+Different Types of Helium Antenna

 There are three (main) types of antennas you can choose from: